yashdavkhar7020/yashdavkhar7020/README.md

 ---

 ### 🏆 Achievements
+CAMPUS AMBASSADOR AT E-CELL IIT BOMBAY- June 2025

 Founder and Leader (Team Indies – We solve social and non-social issues with the help of technology)

 Swayambhu E-Government Challenge – 3rd Rank (Team Leader), March 2025